 · Creative Solitudes: A Companion to the Oeuvre of David Farrell Krell, edited by David Jones

-Since 2006, David Jones has been president of the Comparative and Continental Philosophy Circle, which is one of the leading international organizations in comparative and continental philosophy.
-Preceding this role, he was the president of the thirteen-state Association of Asian Studies/Southeast Regional in 2003-2004.
-From 2005 to 2011 he was the president of the Asian Studies Development Program Alumni Chapter at the East-West Center and under his leadership the Chapter was selected the 2010 Outstanding East-West Center Chapter from over 55 chapters worldwide.
-Elected to several terms of the East-West Center Association Executive Board (2004-2010) and the Vice President for Chapter Development for the East-West Center Association (2008-2010), he was awarded the East-West Center's Distinguished Alumnus Award in Tokyo in 2004-2005.
+Beginning in 2006 until 2017, David Jones was president of the Comparative and Continental Philosophy Circle, which is one of the leading international organizations in Comparative and Continental philosophy.
+Preceding this role, he was the 2003-2004 president of the thirteen-state Southeast Conference of the Association for Asian Studies.
+From 2005 to 2011 he was the president of the Asian Studies Development Program Alumni Chapter at the East-West Center- under his leadership the Chapter was selected the 2010 Outstanding East-West Center Chapter from over 55 chapters worldwide.
+Elected to several terms of the East-West Center Association Executive Board (2004-2010) and successive terms as the Vice President for Chapter Development for the East-West Center Association (2008-2010), he was awarded the East-West Center's Distinguished Alumnus Award in Tokyo in 2004-2005.

-Since 1996, he has been the Faculty Advisor for the award winning Philosophy Student Association, one of the most active student organizations in the country.
+Since 1996, he has been the Faculty Advisor for the award winning Philosophy Student Association, which has been one of the most active student organizations in the country.
 The PSA's most recent award was in 2014 when it received the Spotlight of the Year Award.
-For over fifteen years the PSA has delivered the Mike Ryan Lecture Series, which commemorates one of his deceased students, in collaboration with Kennesaw State's Student Life Program and the Student Activity Budget Advisory Committee.
+For over fifteen years, the PSA has delivered the Mike Ryan Lecture Series, which commemorates one of his deceased students.
 In addition, the PSA inaugurated the first student philosophy conference in the State of Georgia.
-2016 marked its 12th year with accompanying selected proceedings for the first six conferences.
-The PSA has run an on-line student philosophy journal and has hosted a number of programs and events such as student led forums, reading and film groups, cultural art exhibits and concerts, a newsletter, student lecture series, a campus radio program, Philosophy Café, and text seminars as well as local and international service projects, such as fundraising for Georgia flood victims and book drives for Cape Coast University in Ghana.
+2017 marked its 13th year with accompanying selected proceedings for the first six conferences.
+In addition, the PSA has managed an on-line student philosophy journal and has hosted a number of programs and events, such as student led forums, reading and film groups, cultural art exhibits and concerts, a newsletter, student lecture series, a campus radio program, Philosophy Café, and text seminars.
+Moreover, local and international service projects, such as fundraising for Georgia flood victims and book drives for Cape Coast University in Ghana, have also been part of their activities.